How to Calibrate a Refrigerator Thermometers

 Get a glass and taste your tap water.
 Does it also taste bad?
 Sometimes, tap water doesn’t taste so great.
 You might not even realize it because you drink bottled water even when you’re at home.

-If your water doesn’t have an honest taste, disconnected the kitchen appliance supply route and fill your kitchen appliance up with bottled or filtered water.
+If your water doesn’t have an honest taste, disconnect the kitchen appliance supply route and fill your kitchen appliance up with bottled or filtered water.

 Meanwhile, you can replace your refrigerator’s water filter (if you have one) or call your utility company to ask them why your water tastes so awful, which it absolutely should not.